 #SBS Event 2016 – Small Business Sunday

-This event is simply for SBS winners only and boy oh boy was it a great event.
-Despite my trepidation at attending, everyone was so friendly and there was no need to stand on ceremony announcing who you were and where you came from either.
-For two days I was walking on air mingling with fellow SBS winners.
+This event is simply for #SBS winners only and boy oh boy was it a great event.
+Despite my trepidation at attending, everyone was so friendly.
+There was no need to stand on ceremony announcing who you were and where you came from either.
+For two days I was walking on air mingling with fellow #SBS winners.

-As I had virtually networked tirelessly since our win on 16th March 2014, I was recognised by many of the attendees and it was a truly wonderful feeling when I kept hearing ‘there’s Chrissie’ with people coming over to say thanks for the support I had given o them via tweets etc.
+I was recognised by many of those attending because I had virtually networked tirelessly since our win on 16th March 2014.
+It was truly a wonderful feeling when I kept hearing ‘there’s Chrissie’ .
+So many people came over to say thanks for the support I had given to them via tweets etc.

-I took 100 goody bags with me and during the event I was able to distribute 80 of these and came away with 45 contacts too.
+I took 100 goody bags with me and during the event I was able to distribute 80 of these.
+I even came away with 45 contacts too.

 He tweeted that the first 6 small businesses to tweet him would get a retweet from him.
-He was helping to give exposure to these 6 through his thousands of followers.
+Little did he realise that he was helping to give exposure to these 6 through his thousands of followers.
 However, what he did not expect was 100’s of tweets to flood in.
 The following Sunday people were actually tweeting him and asking him to retweet them too, and this is when SBS was born!